 An interesting article in the Harvard Gazette in 2018 discusses research into mindfulness at length.
 It’s a long read, but gives a good insight into the work of Gaëlle Desbordes, a neuroscientist who has shown through functional magnetic resonance imaging (brain scans) that meditation has a direct effect on the brain.

-This article is only a brief introduction to mindfulness.
-If you want to learn more, there are different options to suit your budget and learning style.
+This article is only meant as an introduction to mindfulness.
+If you’d like to learn more, there are different options to suit your budget and learning style.

 A) Apps

-There are numerous mindfulness Apps.
-Most of them have a free introduction series of sessions.
-But some then ask you to subscribe for a small monthly fee to continue.
+There are numerous meditation and mindfulness apps.
+Some have a free introduction series of sessions, but may ask you to subscribe for a monthly fee to continue.

-• The initial 7 day series on sleep has to be followed in sequence, but provides a good grounding in mindfulness.
+- 7 day series on sleep that provides a good grounding in mindfulness.

 B) Books